upward-dev/Upward/README.md

 ### Next, run the database migrations

 TK We use sequelize to store our database configurations as migrations that we use both locally in development (in an SQLite file) and on Heroku (on a Postgres database).

-### Finally, run the development server:
+### Finally, run the development server

 Run `yarn run dev`, then open [http://localhost:3000](http://localhost:3000) with your browser to see the result.